 - Signs Newson saw an extreme anxiety/ distress response.
 Disassociating, is represented in the comfortable in roleplay and pretend, sometimes confusing fantasy with reality.
 Lacking a sense of identity/ pride/ shame is seen in persons who experience trauma, anecdotal evidence in autistic persons (Milton, 2017).
 How some behaviour are due to panic, indicates fear.
 Other indicators, include overlap with attachment disorder.

 - Newson et al research is from a single clinic.
 Autism history and literature would indicate that we should be wary of drawing too many conclusions from such research.
 Kanner and Asperger both discovered autism and drew very different conclusions about its nature.
 Kanner outlook was that autism was a rare childhood condition that held back autism understanding for decades, compared to the autism spectrum concept encouraged by adopting Asperger’s Syndrome perspectives.
 Kanner’s autism was more severe, less functional than Asperger’s Syndrome.
 Newson viewed PDA to be less functional than Asperger’s Syndrome (2003, see support material).
 Autism presents differently in different populations, many argue that we need different diagnostic thresholds for those not conforming to male biased DSM-5 criteria (See Eaton, 2017).
 Many persons who do not conform to autism stereotypes often struggle to get an autism diagnosis under DSM-5 (Evers et al, 2020).
 If a clinic sees the “same person” over and over again, it is possible it forms its own culture of practice, with ideas and stereotypes as to what autism or PDA might look like.
 An influential study from 12 clinics in the United States of America found that the best predictor of a Pervasive Developmental Disorder (accepted definition, not Newson’s grouping), found the best predictor of a specific diagnosis a person received was the particular clinic they attended (Woods, 2020b).
+It is recognised that clinician bias can be barrier for autistic females receiving an autism diagnosis (Lockwin-Estrin et al, 2020).
 Demonstrating that such communities of practice exist for autism.
 There are examples of community of practice present in PDA research samples, with a wide range of clinical thresholds.
 For example, Help4Psychology do not strictly follow the DSM-5, they have different criteria for autistic females:

 “Professionals and teams working with children need to become aware of the ways in which girls can mask their difficulties, and need to move away from using the DSM as a ‘bible’.
 Stating that someone does not fulfil criteria, when these criteria are based on upon a ‘male’ presentation of a disorder, is short sighted in the extreme.”
 (Eaton, 2017, page 176).